jhouston2019/microsaasempireblueprint/STRIPE_SETUP.md

 ## Payment Mode Configuration

-The checkout is configured for **one-time payments** (`mode: "payment"`), not subscriptions.
+The checkout is configured for **single payments** (`mode: "payment"`), not subscriptions.
 This ensures customers pay $297 once and get lifetime access.

 ## Success and Cancel Pages